Obama has some very specific food preferences

-At 26, Reggie Love, a former Duke University football and basketball star, became then-Sen. Barack Obama’s right-hand man in 2007 during his first presidential campaign.
+Reggie Love, a 26-year-old former Duke University football and basketball star became then-Senator Obama’s right-hand man during his first presidential campaign in 2007.

-In his memoir, “Power Forward: My Presidential Education,” Love, now 33, explained what it was like to crisscross the nation with Obama, buying his clothes, carrying his luggage, babysitting his children, and serving his meals.
+In a new memoir, “Power Forward: My Presidential Education,” Love explains what it’s like to crisscross the nation with Obama, buy him clothes, carry his luggage, and serve him meals.

-Love once upset Obama after accidentally buying him the wrong trail mix before a flight from Washington, DC, to New York City.

-“The senator opened the bag of trail mix I’d bought and proceeded to pick out every M&M, holding them all in his palm like pieces of candy-coated toxic waste.
-‘I’m not going to eat these,’ he said while pushing his hand in my general direction.

 Here are some other things Love learned about Obama’s likes and dislikes: